Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Introduction

 The study of models of the discrete nonlinear-Schr{\"{o}}dinger (DNLS) type has been a focal point within the broader theme of nonlinear dynamical lattices over the past two decades~\cite{book}.
 First, DNLS systems are obviously relevant to the discretization of the ubiquitous continuum nonlinear Schr{\"{o}}dinger equations~\cite{sulem,ablowitz,ussiam}.
 Still more important is, arguably, the relevance of DNLS equations in their own right as physical models in a multitude of settings.
 In particular, they have been extensively used for modeling light propagation in arrays of optical waveguides~\cite{dnc,moti}.
 They have been also greatly employed for the development of the broad topic of dynamics of atomic Bose-Einstein condensates (BECs) trapped in deep optical lattices~\cite{ober}.
 Other important applications of DNLS models are the study of the denaturation of the \ DNA double strand \cite{Peybi}, breathers in granular crystals~\cite {chong}, the dynamics of protein loops~\cite{niemi}, etc.

-A model that plays a critical role in the understanding of DNLS dynamical lattices is their integrable sibling, namely, the Ablowitz-Ladik (AL) equation~\cite{ablolad} (see also book~\cite{ablowitz}).
+A model that plays a critical role in the understanding of DNLS dynamical lattices is their integrable sibling, namely, the Ablowitz-Ladik (AL) equation~\cite{ablolad} (see also~\cite{ablowitz}).
 In addition to offering the unique integrability structure~\cite{ablowitz}, the AL model is a reference point for the examination of numerous features of nonlinear discrete settings, such as stability of solitary waves~\cite{kapitula}, Bloch oscillations~\cite{bishop}, etc. The AL equation is also important as an ingredient of the Salerno model, which combines it with the nonintegrable DNLS equation~\cite{salerno}.
-The Salerno model was widely used, in terms of the perturbation theory and direct simulations~\cite{cai}, in various contexts, including, in particular, the challenging problem of collisions between solitary waves~in dynamical lattices \cite{dmitriev}.
-This list of applications of the AL model is anything but exhaustive, as relevant applications continue to emerge through the examination, e.g. more recently, of features such as rogue waves in the AL model~\cite{akhm,yang}, and their comparison to the DNLS case~\cite{hoffman}.
+The Salerno model was widely used, as a platform for developing perturbation theory and exploring direct numerical simulations~\cite{cai}, in various contexts, including, in particular, the challenging problem of collisions between solitary waves~in dynamical lattices \cite{dmitriev}.
+Further, the AL equation by itself, and in the form of its Salerno generalization, provides for the mean-field limit of the class of quantum systems in the form of the so-called \textquotedblleft nonstandard" Bose-Hubbard lattices (BHLs), in which the inter-site coupling depends on the sites' populations (hence the coupling is nonlinear, in terms of the mean-field approximation).
+Numerous realizations of such BHLs, including their mean-field realizations, were reviewed in a recent survey article \cite{review}.
+Actually, the list of applications of the AL model is anything but exhaustive, as relevant applications continue to emerge through the examination, e.g. more recently, of features such as rogue waves in the AL model~\cite{akhm,yang}, and their comparison to the DNLS case~\cite{hoffman}.